More snowmobilers, more business

 The city has decided to woo snowmobilers by providing them with their own designated routes and parking areas.
 The move came about after city officials learned that snowmobilers from Kalamazoo – potential customers to South Haven’s businesses – were turning back once they hit South Haven’s border.

-South Haven City Council took steps to reverse its restrictions on the snow machines and open defined parts of the city to them, says Brian Dissette, South Haven City Manager.
+With an eye on that potential influx of spending, the South Haven City Council took steps in to reverse its restrictions on the snow vehicles and open defined parts of the city to them, says Brian Dissette, South Haven City Manager.

 Not only is there good news in snowmobilers spending time in town, but they also don’t appear to have created a lot of traffic or noise problems, Dissette says.